Parashah: Rules and customs for public reading

 One basic halakhic rule for public reading of the Torah is that no fewer than three verses at a time be read.
-As a corollary to this, there is a specific rule regarding parashot: One may not leave off reading less than three verses before the end of a parashah, nor may one end off reading by starting a new parashah but leaving off less than three verses from its beginning.
+As a corollary to this, there is a specific rule regarding parshiot: One may not leave off reading less than three verses before the end of a parashah, nor may one end off reading by starting a new parashah but leaving off less than three verses from its beginning.

 When a Torah portion is read in public from a scroll as part of the synagogue service, it is divided into smaller sections among several people (for instance, 3 short sections on weekdays or 7 on the Sabbath).
-The points at which the portion is subdivided often take the parashot into account, but there is no hard and fast rule for this.
+The points at which the portion is subdivided often take the parshiot into account, but there is no hard and fast rule for this.

 The selections from Nevi'im that are read as haftarot are based on custom.
 At times, some of these customs choose the exact beginning or end of a haftarah because it coincides with a parashah division.

 Torah

 Due to the influence of Maimonides, parashah divisions in the Torah have become highly standardized, and there is close to exact agreement among Torah scrolls, printed Jewish bibles, and similar online texts.
-The following list thus presents the parashah divisions as found in (a) modern Torah scrolls, (b) Maimonides' Mishneh Torah, and (c) the Aleppo Codex (based on several witnesses besides Maimonides to the parashot in its missing parts).
+The following list thus presents the parashah divisions as found in (a) modern Torah scrolls, (b) Maimonides' Mishneh Torah, and (c) the Aleppo Codex (based on several witnesses besides Maimonides to the parshiot in its missing parts).
 Rare inconsistencies between these three sources are explained in footnotes.

 The list is constructed as follows: